IhateCreatingUserNames2/Aura_AI_Agents/Readme.md

 - `ExportCodeBaseToTXT.py`: Export all .py files into a single .txt file
 - `check_db_agents.py`: Check if Agent exists

+## 📁 Frontend

+- It has a simple HTML, CSS, JS frontend in the /frontend folder
+- i'm also uploading a very deprecated Android APP that serves as a frontEnd , but it is very deprecated but surely can be used as a base... check https://github.com/IhateCreatingUserNames2/Aura_AI_Agents/blob/main/srcAndroidFront.zip

 ## 📁 Project Structure (Simplified)

 ```